elysabethh/QuizApp/README.md

 # QuizApp
-This is a project for testing application
+This is a project for testing application.
-Author Elizabete Sprukte
+Author-Elizabete Sprukte